east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Jobs.md

 The formatting of the alert emails is controlled by a combination of the alert templates `JobAlertConfirmation.html` and `JobAlert.html`, and text entered into an instance of the `Job alerts` document type in Umbraco.
 The latter allows editors to update the content of the alerts without requiring a developer.

 ### Translating obsolete job types
 Job alerts can contain searches for job types that have become obsolete, so to keep old searches working we need to support a list of translations from old job types to new.
 However, when preparing to transfer to a new jobs provider it can be useful to delay activating this feature so that it does not apply to the old provider.
-Therefore this feature is only active when the following setting is in `web.config` of both the `Escc.EastSussexGovUK.Umbraco.Api` and `Escc.EastSussexGovUK.Umbraco.Web` projects.
+Therefore this feature is only active when the following setting is in `web.config` of the `Escc.EastSussexGovUK.Umbraco.Api`, `Escc.EastSussexGovUK.Umbraco.Web` and `Escc.Jobs.SendAlerts` projects.

 	<appSettings>
     	<add key="TranslateObsoleteJobTypes" value="true" />